 Thanks to generous support from the Royal Thai Embassy in Washington, D.C., ISEAA has taken initial steps toward our goal of a 21st century Ban Chiang digital archive.
 In November 2015, we introduced an upgrade/expansion of the online Ban Chiang metals database and related online content.
 Improvements include database migration to new software, a better user interface, addition of data from recent metals studies, and more photo documentation.
 Our goal is to provide scholars more comprehensive tools and resources to examine the metal finds from four key archaeological sites in northeast Thailand—Ban Chiang, Ban Tong, Ban Phak Top, and Don Klang.

-Interpretation of these sites’ metallurgical data will be presented in the forthcoming monograph in the Penn Museum Thai Archaeology Monograph series: Ban Chiang, a Prehistoric Village Site in Northeast Thailand II: the Metal Remains in Regional Context.
+Interpretation of these sites’ metallurgical data is presented in the four-volume monograph in the Penn Museum Thai Archaeology Monograph series: Ban Chiang, a Prehistoric Village Site in Northeast Thailand II: the Metal Remains in Regional Context.

 Follow these links to see examples of enhanced Metals and Metals-related data:

 Establishing a full online digital archive for Ban Chiang will be a large scale, multi-year project.
 Much remains to be done to integrate other resources that are currently offline.
 However, the Ban Chiang Project has been laying the foundation for a modern digital archive since the late 1970s coding of excavated data began.
 Starting with the skeletal data in 2002, the Ban Chiang Project was the first archaeological project in Southeast Asia to begin open-access sharing of project data online, as part of our Southeast Asian Scholarly Website.
 We have since expanded online access to other resources.

 Access all of our current online Southeast Asian Archaeological Digital Resources, including a comprehensive bibliography, skeletal and metals data, and multilingual archaeological vocabulary.